How the MOT scheme works

-Vehicles which are exempt from Annual MOT Testing will continue to require Annual Road Tax.
+Vehicles which are exempt from Annual MOT testing will continue to need Annual Road Tax.

 If your vehicle has a valid vehicle test certificate you can tax your vehicle as normal.

-If your vehicle’s MOT has expired and the vehicle is now exempt from testing, you must complete the right form required for your vehicle type and present it at a Post Office when applying for road tax to confirm MOT Exemption.
-For light vehicles such as cars and motorcycles complete Form V112, and for goods vehicles complete Form V112G.
+If your vehicle’s MOT has expired and the vehicle is now exempt from testing, you must fill in the right form for your vehicle type and present it at a Post Office when applying for road tax to confirm MOT exemption.

 Goods vehicles and trailers